-The two-hour oral defense is closed, with just the student, advisor and committee.
+The two-hour oral defense is closed, with just the student, advisor, and committee.
 All committee members must be present in person or via phone/video for the oral defense to be held.
-Students are to develop a 30-45 minute presentation of their research proposal (following the main sections of the proposal) and present to the full committee.
-This is followed by roundtable discussion with the committee.
-The committee members must approve the proposed plan of research before a student moves ahead in the program.
+Students are to develop a 30-45-minute presentation of their research proposal (following the main sections of the proposal) and present to the full committee.
+This is followed by round-table discussion with the student and committee.
+The committee will have an opportunity to discuss, ask clarifying questions, and offer suggestions.
+At the end, the student will leave for around 15 minutes while the committee privately discusses.
+Then the student returns for feedback.